 Reading for fun shouldn't stop just because you're in college.
-Created for first-year students this new book discussion program features two books a semester.
-Selected from books suggested by professors in Musselman Library's annual summer reading guide, You've Gotta Read This!, the discussions are a fun, easy way to take a break from class reading and enjoy a new book with others.
-You can choose whichever book interests you the most—or maybe both!
-The first 10 students to sign-up for each discussion receive a free copy of the book.
+Selected from books suggested by professors in Musselman Library's annual summer reading guide, You've Gotta Read This!, these discussions are a fun, easy way to take a break from class reading and enjoy a new book with others.
+The first 15 students to sign-up for each discussion receive a free copy of the book.

 Little Fires Everywhere by Celeste Ng

 Thursday, April 12, 2018 4pm-5pm